 - Applying a gender equality perspective across organizational rules, procedures, systems, mechanisms, projects, and programming within IVI

-IVI is currently developing a comprehensive Gender Equality Policy with the aim of gaining IVI Board approval in February 2021.
-This policy recognizes that IVI has areas for improvement and will highlight the importance of gender equality in our work and the global goal of increasing access to vaccines and health services for all girls, women, boys, men, and persons with non-binary gender identities.
+In 2021, IVI’s Board of Trustees approved a new comprehensive Gender Equality Policy at IVI.
+This policy recognizes that IVI has areas for improvement and highlights the importance of gender equality in our work and the global goal of increasing access to vaccines and health services for all girls, women, boys, men, and persons with non-binary gender identities.
 With a framework for gender mainstreaming, promoting gender equality will be a priority for IVI everywhere we work.

 More resources for gender equality in global health

 - Gender and immunization (Gavi, the Vaccine Alliance)

 - SDG Goal 5: Achieve gender equality and empower all women and girls (United Nations)